KelynWong/APD-RestaurantOrderingSys/README.md

 Waiter 6 served: SteamedEgg (item: 250533076)
 Waiter 4 served: SteamedEgg (item: 250533076)
 ```
-Observation 4
+**Observation 4:**
 Abandoned dishes are most of the time 0 regardless of configuration being MAKE_INVENTORY_LIMITED 0 or 1.
-This is because the race conditions in dishes and ingredients will often cause missing dishes and
+Race conditions of dish arraylists and modification in inventory of ingredients may lead to underutilization of ingredients so no dish is abandoned.

-output e.g.
+program output e.g.
 ```txt
 Parsed config: SteamedEgg = 10
 Parsed config: Omelette = 5